masoudrahimi39/visual-working-memory-game/README.md

 # visual-spatial-working memory task in pygame
 ### This repo output in below video

-user should memorize yellow cells and then recall them.
-Finally, it save the game play data in a csv file
+- user should memorize yellow cells and then recall them.
+- Finally, it save the game play data in a csv file.